roomno308/roomno308.github.io/blog/gradEvo.md

 *<center>Bipedal Walker and Lunar Lander results after 80 iterations</center>*

-The code and results are availabler [here](https://github.com/kharyal/gradient-evolution).
+The code and results are available [here](https://github.com/kharyal/gradient-evolution).

 ## Pros and Cons